Skip to main content

 • On the bottom right, click Import.

-3. Press D to enter the Develop module, where all the magic happens.
+3. Press D to go into the Develop module.

-6. Below that, drag the Exposure slider to the left, to approximately − 1.80.
-This significant reduction will darken the overexposed areas of the sky while maintaining detail in the highlights.
+6. Below that, drag the Exposure slider to the left, to around − 1.80.

-7. Hold Shift (this ensures a perfectly straight application), then click and drag from the topmost center point of the photo to a little past the bottom of the photo, creating a straight vertical line as shown below:
+7. Hold Shift, then click and drag from the topmost center point of the photo to a little past the bottom of the photo, in a straight line down as shown below:

 screenshot gradfilter 1

-8. Click the Graduated Filter tool graduated filter again to deselect it and see your results clearly.
+8. Click the Graduated Filter tool graduated filter again to deselect it.

-• At the bottom of the screen, click the Before & After icon before after yy button to see the dramatic difference.
+• At the bottom of the screen, click the Before & After icon before after yy button.

-12. At the bottom of the screen, click the Loupe View icon loupe view, or press D to return to single image view.
+12. At the bottom of the screen, click the Loupe View icon loupe view, or press D.

 Deleting a Graduated Filter

-1. Click the Graduated Filter tool graduated filter to reactivate it.
+1. Click the Graduated Filter tool graduated filter.

-3. Notice that a black dot black dot circle appears inside to indicate the filter is selected and ready for editing or deletion.
+3. Notice that a black dot black dot circle appears inside to show it’s selected.

 Adjusting a Graduated Filter

-1. Hold Shift, then click and drag from the topmost center point of the photo to about two thirds of the way down the photo (stopping just before the ground).
-This more targeted approach creates a natural-looking sky adjustment without over-darkening the landscape.
+1. Hold Shift, then click and drag from the topmost center point of the photo to about two thirds of the way down the photo (a little before the ground).

-2. Drag the bottom of the filter slightly to experiment with the feathering effect.
-Notice how this changes the transition zone between affected and unaffected areas.
+2. Drag the bottom of the filter slightly to adjust the feathering.

-3. Observe that the center of the effect moved during this adjustment.
-For precise control, we want the center to remain stationary while we adjust only the feathering.
+3. Notice that the center of the effect moved.
+We want the center to stay in the same place.

-4. Press Cmd–Z (Mac) or CTRL–Z (Windows) to undo the previous adjustment.
+4. Press Cmd–Z (Mac) or CTRL–Z (Windows) to undo what you just did.

 5. Hold Opt (Mac) or ALT (Windows) and drag the bottom part of the filter up as shown below: